-We understand that living with epilepsy can be difficult, so we'd like to create a safe space where you can share what's the hardest about managing epilepsy.
-Tell us, what is the hardest thing about living with epilepsy?
+Living with epilepsy can be challenging, so we'd like to create a space where you can share what you find most challenging about managing epilepsy.
+What are the some of the hardest parts of epilepsy?
+How do you cope with living with epilepsy?

 I don't have epilepsy myself.
 My son has it.
 He is almost 34 years old.
 He was diagnosed with Benign Rolandic Epilepsy when he was 5 years old.
 He cannot drive or hold down a job.
 He takes so much medicine that he has to set alarms.
 He also has a VNS.
 He has changed from his neurologist in Tupelo Mississippi to one in Jackson Mississippi.
 His dad and I are hoping that something more can be done to make him more independent because his dad and I are older and we are concerned about what will happen to him when he doesn't have us anymore